Deeplearn-PeD/KarlDBot/README.md

-# KarlDBot
+# Karl D. Bot
 Karl is a coder bot that uses reinforcement learning  to produce high quality code.

-## How to Use KarlDBot
+## How to Use Karl

-KarlDBot is a coder bot that uses reinforcement learning to produce high-quality code.
+Karl the coder bot uses reinforcement learning to produce high-quality code.
 This tutorial will guide you through the steps to configure and use KarlDBot.

 ### Prerequisites